hactrox/configurations/README.md

 Configuration-files
 ===================

-Here is my configurations about sublime, vim, etc.
+Here are my configurations about sublime, vim, etc.